Click here to view our available properties

 King Henry VIII obtained this plot because he wanted to adorn the newly obtained Whitehall Palace with a park.
 As the hospital had 185 acres of land, he thought this was the perfect solution.
-In time, this land became St James’ Park, London’s oldest royal park.
-Once complete, St James’ Palace became the residence of kings and queens of England for over 300 years and still remains the official residence of the Sovereign.
+In time, this land became St James’s Park, London’s oldest royal park.
+Once complete, St James’s Palace became the residence of kings and queens of England for over 300 years and still remains the official residence of the Sovereign.

 The proximity to the royal residences influenced the character of the area; elegant homes were constructed along with influential trade stores such as Boodles, Christie’s and Fortnum and Mason.

-In the late 17th and early 18th centuries, many coffee houses were opened here, particularly in St James’ Street and Pall Mall; which was the meeting place for men who helped develop political discussion.
+In the late 17th and early 18th centuries, many coffee houses were opened here, particularly in St James’s Street and Pall Mall; which was the meeting place for men who helped develop political discussion.
 These coffee house meetings evolved into the famous gentlemen’s clubs of the 18th century, such as White’s and Brooks.

 The areas trade roots are still evident with Fortnum and Mason, Christie’s and the tailors of Jermyn Street one of London’s most elegant thoroughfares and cigar retailers.
 There are also many arts and antique dealers concentrated around King Street.

 Neighbouring the properties of St James’s are numerous art galleries that cover a variety of tastes.
 There are also lots of restaurants in St James’s like Scully’s and 45 Jermyn St, so if you want to grab a bite to eat or a cocktail, you’ll be spoilt for choice.